Towards Bridging the gap between Empirical and Certified Robustness against Adversarial Examples: Introduction

-Among the successful defense frameworks against adversarial attacks, \textit{adversarial training} provides the best empirical robustness for a specific perturbation type (such as a small $\ell_p$-norm) by training them using adversarial examples from the same perturbation type \citep{madry_iclr_2018,multiple_advTrain_2019,treadAdv_icml_2019,advOverfitting_icml_2020,advTread2Gowal_2020}.
-Several certification techniques have been proposed for adversarially trained models (\textit{AT models}) that attempt to verify if the prediction of a test example, $x$ remains constant within its neighborhood \citep{certify1_icml_2018,certify3_nips_2018,certify9_nips_2019,certify10_uai_2018,certify17_sp_2018,certifyAbstain_iclr_2021}.
+Among the existing successful defense models, \textit{adversarial training} (AT) produces the best empirical robustness against the known adversarial attacks, however, without providing any guarantee \cite{madry_iclr_2018,multiple_advTrain_2019,treadAdv_icml_2019,advOverfitting_icml_2020,advTread2Gowal_2020}.
+It trains a DNN classifier using strong adversaries from a specific class of perturbation (e.g., a small $\ell_p$-norm) to provide robustness for the same perturbation types.
+Several certification techniques are proposed that can be applied to adversarially trained models to certifiably verify if the prediction of a test example, $x$ remains constant within its neighborhood \cite{certify1_icml_2018,certify3_nips_2018,certify9_nips_2019,certify10_uai_2018,certify17_sp_2018,certifyAbstain_iclr_2021}.
 However, these certification techniques typically do not scale for larger networks (e.g., ResNet50) and datasets (e.g., {ImageNet}).
-In contrast to adversarial training, \textit{randomized smoothing} technique provides a scalable $\ell_2$-certification for any classification model that is robust against standard isotropic Gaussian noise \citep{certiSmoothing_icml_2019,advSmooth_nips_2019}.
-However, the existing randomized smoothing-based certification models produce poor empirical robustness against adversarial attacks compared to the AT models.
-Consequently, this certification techniques cannot be applied for AT models as they are not robust against such Gaussian augmented noise.
-Further, while \cite{cpGaussianAug_icml_2019} recently suggest a close relation between adversarial and corruption robustness, AT models often performance even poorly compared to the standard (non-robust) DNN models when exposed to common corruptions (e.g., {ImageNet-C}) \citep{commonPerturbation_iclr_2019}, limiting their practical purview.
-Hence, it raises the question: \textit{How can we make the AT models useful for real-world applications where the nature of corruption is unknown?}
+Hence, we cannot guarantee for large networks or data-sets that a powerful, not yet known attack would not break these defenses.
+In fact, several recently proposed empirical defense models are later broken by stronger \textit{adaptive} adversarial attacks, indicating the importance of investigating certified defenses with suitable robustness guarantees \cite{cwAttack_sp_2017,obfuscated_icml_2018}.
+In contrast to these models, the \textit{randomized smoothing} based models can provide scalable $\ell_2$-certification framework for any classification model, which is robust against large isotropic Gaussian noise \citep{certiSmoothing_icml_2019,advSmooth_nips_2019}.
+However, the existing randomized smoothing-based models significantly degrade the empirical robustness compared to the state-of-the-art AT models.
+In summary, a high empirical robustness along with certification guarantees are necessary to improve the reliability of a DNN model for sensitive real-world applications.
+However, to the best of our knowledge, none of the existing techniques provide both high performance for both empirical robustness with such certified guarantees using the same DNN classifier.
+Towards this, we aim to bridge this gap by providing robustness certification for AT models without degrading their state-of-the-art empirical robustness against adversarial examples.